 - If you’re receiving detachable or removable dentures, attachments on the abutment support them.

 You’re given a local anesthetic to insert the root implant.
-Most people report very little discomfort during their installation of dental implants, easily controlled by over-the-counter medications.
+Most people report very little discomfort during the installation process, which is easily controlled by over-the-counter medications.
 Since there’s no root or root nerve, many say they experience less pain than a tooth extraction.
 Normal brushing, flossing, and mouthwash are all that’s needed for aftercare.

 Advantages of Dental Implants

-Many people prefer the advantages of dental implants over more traditional tooth replacement methods.
+Many people prefer the advantages of artificial teeth over more traditional replacement methods.
 Advantages include:

 - Improved appearance.
 The implants mimic your natural tooth and tooth root.
-As the post fuses with the bone and becomes permanent, you may forget which tooth is an implant and which are your natural teeth.
+As the post fuses with the bone and becomes permanent, you may forget which tooth is artificial and which are your natural teeth.

 - No discomfort.
 Since the post and crown mimic your natural teeth, you stop experiencing the discomfort of ill-fitting or slipping dentures.